michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 ## Pre-Requisites

-In order to take this course, you should have already completed, or have comprable knowledge to;
+In order to take this course, you should have already completed, or have comparable knowledge to;

 - Introduction to Music Technology
 - Creative Coding for Music